UniversalTze/CSSE2310A4/README.md

   - plaintext "foobar", salt "AA" → ciphertext "AAZk9Aj5/Ue0E"
   - plaintext "dinosaur", salt "0z" → ciphertext "0zD1fV.Yez8RI"
 he crypt() family of functions is declared in <crypt.h>, and you will need to link your crackserver with the -lcrypt argument to use them in your programs.

+## CrackClient Parameters
+Crackclient program is to accept command line arguments as follows: **./crackclient portnum [jobfile]**.

+- The mandatory portnum argument indicates which localhost port crackserver is listening on – either numerical or the name of a service.
+The optional jobfile argument specifies the name of a file to be used as input commands.
+If not specified, then crackclient is to read input from stdin.
+### Behaviour (Early Exits)
+- If an incorrect number of command line arguments are provided then crackclient should emit the following message: **"Usage: crackclient portnum [jobfile]"** (terminated by a newline) to stderr and exit with status 1.
+- If a job file is specified, and crackclient is unable to open it for reading, crackclient shall emit the following message **"crackclient: unable to open job file "jobfile""** (terminated by newline) to stderr and exit with status 2.
+Jobfile is replaced by the name of the specified file.
+Note that the file name is enclosed in double quote 102 characters.
+- If crackclient is unable to connect to the server on the specified port (or service name) of localhost, it shall emit the following message: **"crackclient: unable to connect to port N"** (terminated by a newline) to stderr and exit with status 3.
+N should be replaced by the argument given on the command line. (may be a non-numerical string.).
+### Behaviour (Runtime)
+- connect to the server on the specified port number (or service name)
+- read commands either from the jobfile, or stdin, and processes them.
+- when EOF is received on the input stream (job file or stdin), crackclient shall close any open network connections, and terminate with exit status 0.
+- If the network connection to the server is closed (e.g. crackclient detects EOF on the socket), then crackclient shall emit the following message: **"crackclient: server connection terminated"** to stderr and terminate with exit status 4.

+Upon sending a command to the server, crackclient shall wait for a single line reply, and interpret it as follows:
+- Response ":invalid" → emit the text: **"Error in command"** to stdout.
+• Response ":failed" → emit the text: **"Unable to decrypt"** to stdout.
+• Otherwise, the raw output received from the server shall be output to stdout.
+(Photos of behaviour will be posted down below). (link it here).